calizarr/resume/Markdown_Resume.md

 * **[CiBO Technologies][cibo] (St. Louis, MO): July 2017 - Present**
 *Engagement Engineering Lead (Project Lead / Software Engineer)*
-    * Led a small team (4-5 engineers) in custom appliation development for a strategic partnership client that resulted in a multimillion dollar contract
+    * Led a small team (4-5 engineers) in custom application development for a strategic partnership client that resulted in a multimillion dollar contract
     * Produced sprint planning and project planning documentation while working with business development and leadership
     * Interfaced regularly with various members of the client team to ensure their needs were met
     * Reduced client research time from months to days using a high level business development and product concept to design and architect an industry leading set of tools